 The purpose of the Education and Behavioral Supports (EBS) division is to ensure that Baddour Center staff members have the skills and tools to meet the mission of providing model services in the areas of education, behavior support, and psychological services.
 This is accomplished through the following:

-The EBS Division is home to the SAIL (Skills to Achieve Independent Living) Program, which provides both classroom instruction and training in natural settings.
+The EBS Division is home to the SAIL (Skills for Achieving Independent Living) Program, which provides both classroom instruction and training in natural settings.

 The focus of behavior support is two-fold.
 First, through the process of functional assessment, we seek to determine the purpose of any behaviors that impede the person’s ability to communicate, develop meaningful relationships, and/or live as independently as he or she desires.
 Second, we seek to identify skills the person needs to develop in order to eliminate his or her need to display such behaviors.

 Finally, we welcome students from a variety of disciplines to consider a practicum or internship placement at Baddour Center.
-Whether students need 10 contact hours for an undergraduate course or a year-long placement to complete graduate studies, we strive to meet the educational support needs of colleges and universities in our region.
-The field of developmental disabilities is growing rapidly, and it is important that medical and social services professionals receive training to meet the service needs of this population.
+Whether students need contact hours for an undergraduate course or a year-long placement to complete graduate studies, we strive to meet the educational support needs of colleges and universities in our region.
+The field of developmental disabilities is growing rapidly, and it is important that medical and social services professionals receive training in order to provide quality services to this population.

-The Baddour Center is host to many college students who are looking for experience in the fields of psychology, social work, mustic therapy and related majors that work with the population that we serve.
+The Baddour Center is host to many college students who are looking for experience in the fields of psychology, social work, music therapy, and related majors that work with the population that we serve.

 The ID/DD online community offers information that might be useful in your support of and advocacy for an individual with intellectual disabilities.